mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 ls (list files)
 ------------------------------------
-Now you know what directory you're in, don't you want to know what files are inside this directory? `ls` does the job!
+Now that you know what directory you're in, don't you want to know what files are inside this directory? `ls` does the job!
 Try typing the following:
 ```
 $ ls